NAS Part 1: Certificate in foreshore and underwater archaeology

 What does the course involve?

 The NAS Part 1 Certificate builds on the knowledge and skills learnt during the Introduction Course.
 The course aims to introduce archaeological projects from the planning phase through to carrying out a 3D survey and publishing the results.
-The course is held over 2 days and just like the Introduction to Foreshore and Underwater Archaeology, will combine theory and practical sessions.

 Who can get involved?